Allerdest, Levocetirizine

 Overview of Levocetirizine as an Antihistamine

-Levocetirizine is a piperazine-derivative antihistamine that functions as a potent inverse agonist at peripheral H1 receptors.
-By blocking histamine signaling, it effectively reduces capillary permeability, tissue swelling (edema), and the sensory nerve stimulation that triggers itching and sneezing.
+Levocetirizine belongs to the piperazine derivative class of antihistamines and functions as a potent inverse agonist at peripheral H1 receptors.
+By attenuating histamine signaling, it reduces capillary permeability, tissue edema, and sensory nerve stimulation responsible for itching and sneezing.

 Classification of Allerdest in Allergy Treatment